A Black doctor died of Covid-19 weeks after accusing hospital staff of racist treatment

 Dr. Susan Moore passed away on Sunday due to complications from Covid-19, her son told the New York Times.
 The internist died about two weeks after she shared a video in which she accused a doctor at Indiana University Health North Hospital (IU North) of ignoring her complaints of pain and requests for medication because she was Black, even though she was both a patient and a doctor herself.

-In a video that was posted earlier this month, she filmed herself from a hospital bed after her experience at IU North.
+In a video that was posted earlier this month, she filmed herself from a hospital bed and recounted her experience at IU North.
 Moore said her doctor brushed off her symptoms, telling her, "You're not even short of breath."

-"Yes, I am," Moore recounted in the video, which she shared on Facebook December 4.
+"Yes, I am," Moore said in the video, which she shared on Facebook December 4.

 She had to beg to receive remdesivir, she recalled in the video, the antiviral drug used to treat patients who are hospitalized for Covid-19 and are not in need of mechanical ventilation.